Michiyo Heike

-Michiyo Heike (平家 みちよ, Heike Michiyo), (born 平家 充代 (same reading) on April 6, 1979, married name unknown) is a Japanese pop singer-songwriter from Osaka Prefecture and raised in Nabari, Mie.
+Michiyo Heike (平家 みちよ, Heike Michiyo), (born 平家 充代 (same reading) on April 6, 1979, married name unknown) is a former Japanese pop singer-songwriter from Osaka Prefecture and raised in Nabari, Mie.
 She first become known after her appearance on the Japanese talent show Asayan in the late 1990s, becoming the first member of the future "Hello!
 Project".
 Heike currently goes by the simply Michiyo.